More than 250 have people died while trying to take selfies, study finds

 Researchers pulled together a list of English newspapers worldwide and performed a comprehensive search of key words or phrases such as "selfie deaths" or "selfie accidents."
 They then attempted to cross-match those search links with links from their list of newspapers.

 The results found selfie deaths rose from two reported in 2011 to 98 in 2016.
-The number of selfie deaths last year dipped to 93, said the study.
+The number of selfie deaths last year dipped to 93, the study said.

 Findings were published in the Journal of Family Medicine and Primary Care.